measurify/example-plant-manager/README.md

 To setup the mobile device, the following steps need to be followed:

 - Install Visual Studio Code.
-- Install the Flutter plugin.
+- Install the Flutter plugin (Flutter SDK 3.0.5)
 - Open the safe_plant (inside the folder client in this repository).
 - Now the client application is ready to be debugged on a device.